ossf/package-manager-best-practices/review/npm.md

    situations where they want to exercise a wide range of dependency versions, to discover / fix problems before their users do.
 This is useful for maintainers of libraries and standalone CLI projects without shrinkwrap.json.
-The reasoning is that many downstream users will use `npm install` to install a dependency, so using flaoting versions in (non-privileged) tests is beneficial.
-If you run CI via GitHub Actions, a non-privileged environment is a workflow with access to **no** GitHub secrets and with its permissions defined as `read-all`.
-You may ignore the lockfile by running `npm install --no-package-lock` in your pre-submit tests.
+The reasoning is that many downstream users will use `npm install` to install a dependency, so using floating versions in (non-privileged) tests is beneficial.

+   1. If you run CI via GitHub Actions, a non-privileged environment is a workflow with access to **no** GitHub secrets and with its permissions defined as `read-all`.

+   1. You may ignore the lockfile by running `npm install --no-package-lock` in your pre-submit tests.
 If you are not certain whether the environment you are running is privileged or not, reach out to your security team.